isaac-roe/Final-Project/source/thomas_rhett/die_a_happy_man.rst

 * Center Point Road Tour (2020-2021)

 .. note::
-   Thomas Rhett has been involved with many others tours besides the ones above.
+   Thomas Rhett has been involved with many other tours besides the ones above.
    The tours that are listed are the ones where Thomas Rhett is the Headlining performer.